kyverno/website/content/en/docs/Installation/_index.md

 3. `resourceFilters`: Kubernetes resources in the format "[kind,namespace,name]" where the policy is not evaluated by the admission webhook.
 For example --filterKind "[Deployment, kyverno, kyverno]" --filterKind "[Deployment, kyverno, kyverno],[Events, *, *]".
 4. `gen-workers`: the number of workers for processing generate policies concurrently.
 Default is set to 10.
 5. `generateSuccessEvents`: specifies whether (true/false) to generate success events.
 Default is set to "false".
+6. `autoUpdateWebhooks`: auto-configuration of the webhooks based on installed policies.
+Default is set to "true".

 ### Container Flags